|

 It is

-clearly seen from both comparisons that ISO 21500 is strictly based on PMBoK® Guide.
-ISO 21500 adds the subject of
+clearly seen from both comparisons that ISO 21500 is strictly based on

 The

-structure of description of processes in ISO 21500 differs from that in PMBoK® Guide.
-The main difference is that ISO 21500
+structure of description of processes in ISO 21500 differs from that in

-does not provide description of tools and techniques.
-The description of
+description of tools and techniques.
+The description of each process in ISO

-each process in ISO 21500 consist of general description and a table
+21500 consists of general description and a table containing primary inputs

-roughly speaking description of two ISO 21500 processes fits at one page
+those of PMBoK® Guide; roughly speaking description of two ISO 21500

-while in PMBoK® Guide it takes several pages to
+processes fits at one page while in PMBoK® Guide it takes several pages to

 describe one process.